 Moments passed… moments that felt like hours.

 Finally, Kaellax closed her eyes.
 When she opened them again, they were the normal color that they had been before.

 She looked at us and gave a faint smile.
 “I’m okay now,” she said politely.
 “Thank you for your concern.”

 It took a moment for the tension to thaw, but soon the guards relaxed and I followed their lead.
-I stepped up and held out a hand so that Kaellax could steady herself as she stood.
+I stepped up and held out a hand so that Kaellax could steady herself.

 “Thank you, Sionis,” she said as she stood.
 “That was a close one.”